 print(f'GDP = ${Y:,.0f}B, Consumption = ${C:,.0f}B')

 Suppose government spending rises by $100 billion (G goes from 400 to 500).
-Only the first equation changes—the right-hand side becomes 800:
+Re-solve with the new value:

 In[8]: